HNRCA-Data/Biostats_Github_Tutorial/readme.md

 - Finalize the commit by running a commit command including a commit message.
 Eg `git commit -m "Initial commit"`
 - To send those changes to GitHub run a push command with the remote name and branch name.
 Eg `git push origin main`

-#### Git GUI
+### Git GUI
 - Navigate to the project directory in the file explorer
 - Right click and select 'Git GUI Here'
 - If the GUI was already open, click 'Rescan' to make sure the changes are up-to-date
 - You can review your changes by clicking on a file in the left-hand pane
-- To add all files, click 'Stage Changed'.
+- To add all files to the commit, click 'Stage Changed'.
 Or add individually by clicking the file then pressing ctrl-T
 - Write a commit message, then click 'Commit'
 - Click push to send those changes to GitHub

-#### RStudio Git GUI
+### RStudio Git GUI
-RStudio also has a get GUI which can be quite convenient when working in R

-## --GitHub Desktop Steps--
+RStudio also has a git GUI which can be quite convenient when working in R. To access the git interface, you must A) be working within an R project and B) have already initialized the directory.
+If you just initialized the repository, close and reopen the project in R. Once these steps are done you will see a git icon appear just to the right of the 'Go to file/function' search bar.
+The GUI is similar to the native git GUI but a bit more polished and has a few extra options.
+The main drawback of the Rstudio GUI compared to the native GUI is that it tends to be slow when previewing and staging files.
+- Click the git icon then click 'Commit' (or ctrl-alt-M)
+- You can review the changes in files by clicking on them
+- To stage files individually, check the box in the 'Staged' column next to the filename
+- To stage all files, click the 'Stage All' button between the file and preview panes
+- Write a commit message, then click 'Commit'
+- Click the push button above the commit pane to send those changes to GitHub

+### GitHub Desktop
-### Disclaimer
+#### Disclaimer
 GitHub has written a very clean, useable, and comprehensive GUI for git that is excellent for maintaining existing git repositories.
-However it is designed to initialize new repositories with an empty project directory and this causes issues that may result in files being overwritten or deleted.
+However, it is designed to initialize new repositories with an empty project directory and this causes issues that may result in files being overwritten or deleted.
 If using GitHub Deskop to initalize rather than maintain a repository, exercise caution.
-One issue is that GitHub Desktop will automatically commit all existing files immediately when initializing a repo, therefore one should create a .gitignore file **before** initializing.
+Most importantly, **one should create a .gitignore file before initializing a repository with GitHub Desktop.**

 #### GitHub Desktop
 To begin using GitHub Desktop, you'll first need to add the local repository.